 Google Bookmarks (Firefox & Chrome, Multi-platform)

 One option when moving away from XMarks would be to use Google Bookmarks.
 It has the same end result – saving your bookmarks in the cloud, but using a more direct approach.
 Rather than working in the background quietly syncing your bookmarks, you manually add your bookmarks to your Google account rather than save them locally.
-With the use of the Gmarks add-on, the process is quick and easy for Firefox users.
+With the use of the Gmarks add-on [No Longer Available], the process is quick and easy for Firefox users.

 Chrome users have this feature built into their browser allowing them to sync their bookmarks automatically to their Google accounts.
 Import your XMarks bookmarks by logging into your Google Bookmarks account and click on the ‘Import Bookmarks‘ link in the left-hand sidebar.